FAQ: Airport Response to COVID-19

 What else is being done?

-We are planning to ask two independent agencies with extensive aviation experience to examine our efforts and certify that CLT meets the highest standards of cleaning and sanitation.
-We already meet high standards for air quality throughout the terminal.
-Parts of our terminal are using bi-polar ionization and ultraviolet technology to clean the air, and we have plans to expand to other areas.
+We already meet high standards for air quality throughout the terminal where we are using bi-polar ionization and ultraviolet technology to clean the air.
 We are using air filters designed to capture viruses and bacteria.
 These are the same kind of filters used in places like general surgery rooms and hospital in-patient care facilities.
+Learn more about our Healthy Building initiatives.

 How can I find out what the Airport is doing before my flight?